CW Skimmer receiving station

 Here is some information on my receiver:

 You will undoubtedly want to do some filtering at the cluster server to reduce the number of spots to something manageable.
 Having forgotten the telnet commands to set up filters, I downloaded VE7CC's "CC User" software and got the sever filters set up exactly as I wanted.
-Even after filtering to limit the spots to those receivers in North America I had a lot of duplication of spots.

 But what if you are interested in Rag Chewing?